jackdewinter/pymarkdown/issues.md

 ## Priority 2 - Like To Solve Before Initial

-- before release, check that all test file commented properly

 - documentation for developers

 - pragma tests need to remove `disable_consistency_checks=True`